 It makes financial sense to live in an HMO.
-Therefore young professionals and students are being drawn towards this type of living.
+Therefore, young professionals and students are being drawn towards this living.
 Returns on HMO’s across the UK have acted as rivals to traditional buy-to-let properties over the years, although both forms of investment stand as a lucrative cog in the property business.

 “Dog walking, babysitting or minding, proofreading, ghostwriting, market research, social media manager to name a few!
 And of course, blogging.”Jenny Lord, https://parentbloggingsecrets.com